 Most Utah soils can be amended with Brigham City compost by applying three cubic yards of compost per 1000 square feet of planting area.
 This is equivalent to a layer of compost two inches deep applied onto the planting area.
 The compost should be thoroughly incorporated only into the top 4-6 inches of the soil in order to create a uniform planting bed and to ensure aerobic conditions.

-Compost can be mixed with existing soil at up to 1:3 by volume; no more than 30 percent organic amendment tulting in faster breakdown of organic matter which makes more nutrients available to plant life.
+Compost can be mixed with existing soil at up to 1:3 by volume; no more than 30 percent organic amendment resulting in faster breakdown of organic matter which makes more nutrients available to plant life.
 It can also introduce plant disease fighting organisms into the soil.

-Compost generated by Brigham City is tested for minerals, chemical and bacterial properties, and the results of these tests must be reported annually to the Utah State Department of Environmental Quality and the United States Environmental Protection Agency to maintain the title of 'Class A' or 'Exceptional Quality'.
+Compost generated by Brigham City is tested for minerals, heavy metals, chemical and bacterial properties, and the results of these tests must be reported annually to the Utah State Department of Environmental Quality and the United States Environmental Protection Agency to maintain the title of 'Class A' or 'Exceptional Quality'.